 Installing Trim Trick #4: Adjust Joints with a Block Plane

 No matter how skilled you are with a mitre saw, sometimes a piece of trim is just a little too long.
 That’s better than too short, because a few strokes with a block plane can make everything perfect.
 One of the best ways to slightly shorten the effective length of an almost-right mitre joint is by planing the back surface of trim, not the mitred end.
 If you need to remove more than just a paper-thickness of wood, plane the joint face itself, but only with the trim fully supported on a solid surface.
 You want all movement to be only from the plane, with the trim steady as a rock.

 Installing Trim Trick #5: Secure Trim with Pins Not Nails

 Twenty-three gauge pins are the latest kind of air-driven fastener, and they combine reasonable strength with an almost invisible entry hole.
 That’s because they’re so small in diameter.
 Pins are roughly the same diameter as a standard sewing needle, so they leave behind marks that virtually disappear after sanding and finishing.
-The best pinners for trim installation fire 2-inch-long pins that can hold door and window trim as well as full-size crown moulding.
+The best pinners for trim installation fire pins up to 2-inch-long that can hold door and window trim as well as full-size crown moulding.
 For strongest results, apply a little glue on hidden back surfaces of trim before installation.